 Please note – The waymarked routes are marked with posts marked in the appropriate colour.
 Colourblind visitors might struggle to tell the difference between some of the colours.
 A map showing all the routes is available from the Visitor Centre, priced £1.

 These are some of the most popular routes:

 Lake and Riverside Walk – 3/4 mile (1.2km)

 A fairly flat tarmac path around Moors Lake with plenty of resting places along the route.
-There is one short rise and fall over the railway (1:4 and 1:5 gradient) which might be difficult in a low powered mobility scooter or manual wheelchair.
+There is however one short steep rise and fall over the railway (1:4 and 1:5 gradient) which might be difficult in a low powered mobility scooter or manual wheelchair.
 A handrail is provided on this section.
 Toilets at the Kingsmere Railway Station can be found half way along the route.
 Waymarked with round posts with brown bands.